Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/getting-started.md

 ![](/assets/installation_1.png)

-2\) As a next step, open the terminal and clone the git repo using `git clone https://github.com/Schwartz-AlaLaurila-Labs/sa-labs-analysis.git` into `<userpath>\projects\sa-labs-analysis` directory
+2\) As a next step, open the terminal and clone the git repository using `git clone https://github.com/Schwartz-AlaLaurila-Labs/sa-labs-analysis.git` into `<userpath>\projects\sa-labs-analysis` directory

 ![](/assets/installation_2.png)

 3\) Download and install [ToolboxToolbox](https://github.com/ToolboxHub/ToolboxToolbox) by following the [installation instructions](https://github.com/ToolboxHub/ToolboxToolbox#installation).
-Restart the MATLAB
+Restart MATLAB

-4\) Run the function `tbUseProject('sa-labs-analysis');` in Matlab command window.
-It will start installing the data analysis toolbox with required dependency.
-To verify the installation, check the last few lines of Matlab console.
-It should look like below,
+4\) Run the function `tbUseProject('sa-labs-analysis');` in the Matlab command window.
+It will start installing the data analysis toolbox with the required dependency.
+To verify the installation, check the last few lines of the Matlab console.
+It should look as below:

 ```
 Checking for "sa-labs-analysis" local hook.